 22.04.13.
 Ubiquitous CERA yellow sticker, New Regent St

 Gloucester St: Still a mess, despite being opened by CERA for months.
-Workmen dug foundations by revamped Isaac Theatre Royal, the auditorium still gutted, the front facade still propped by 5 layer, stacked containers.
+Workmen dug foundations by revamped Isaac Theatre Royal, its auditorium was still gutted, its front facade was still propped by five layers of stacked shipping-containers.

 22.04.13.
 Isaac Theatre Royal restoration, facade propped by stacked shipping containers, Gloucester St. Abandoned Forsyth Barr / Crowne Plaza Hotel behind awaited repairs